By Chris McCahill

 As several states have learned, balancing this wide range of community needs can require new ways of allocating funds.
 States likes Massachusetts, North Carolina, and Virginia developed comprehensive project prioritization criteria that reflect their overarching policy goals, and states like Illinois are also moving in that direction.

 Making that move can be a heavy lift, but a provision in the IIJA aims to make the transition easier.
-The Project Prioritization Pilot Program allocates $50 million dollars for states and MPOs to develop and implement data-driven planning and project selection.
+The Project Prioritization Pilot Program allocates $50 million for states and MPOs to develop and implement data-driven planning and project selection.
 Although relatively small, the program could give many agencies just enough capacity (up to $2 million each) to establish goals, criteria, metrics, and methods to guide their long-range plans and transportation improvement programs.
 SSTI has studied similar programs at 21 agencies across the U.S. and identified three overarching strategies for a successful program: 1) establishing flexible funding programs; 2) evaluating key outcomes; and 3) maximizing benefits per dollar spent.

 Another component of newer project prioritization efforts is the use of accessibility metrics in place of, or in addition to, more traditional performance measures like vehicle throughput and delay.
 The Transportation Access Pilot Program, also in the infrastructure bill, advises DOT to provide funds for states, MPOs, and other regional planning agencies to begin using those metrics.
 Agencies selected for the pilot program would develop or procure data for measuring access to jobs and services by driving, transit, walking and biking, and use them to assess the impacts of transportation investments.
 This type of analysis is already a key feature of Virginia’s project prioritization program, and similar metrics are being implemented for planning by the Washington State DOT and the Wasatch Front Regional Council in Utah, among others.